On the Gille theorem for the relative projective line: Proof of Theorem and its corollaries

-The aim of this Section is to prove Theorem \ref{th:inf_ss}, which is a special case of Theorem \ref{th:inf}.
+The aim of this Section is to prove the mentioned theorem and to deduce some corollaries.

-Let $U$ be as in Proposition \ref{SchemeY22}.
+For the time being, assume that $U$ is a connected semi-local affine scheme, the same as in Proposition \ref{SchemeY22}.
 Fix a closed subscheme $Z\subset\P^1_U$ finite over $U$.

-Let $\bH$ be a simply connected semi-simple $U$-group scheme.
+Let $\bG$ be a simply connected semi-simple $U$-group scheme.
 By~\cite[Exp.
-XXIV, Proposition 5.10]{SGA3} $\bH$ is isomorphic to a direct product of semi-simple simply connected indecomposable $U$-group schemes.
-We are going to apply Proposition \ref{SchemeY22} that concerns indecomposable group schemes to state and prove Proposition \ref{SchemeY22_new} below that applies to non necessarily indecomosable schemes.
+XXIV, Proposition 5.10]{SGA3} $\bG$ is isomorphic to a direct product $\prod_{i\in I}\bG_i$ of semi-simple simply connected $U$-group schemes of the form $R_{U_i/U}(\bG_i)$, where each $U_i$ is finite, \'{e}tale over $U$ and connected, and each $\bG_i$ is simply connected simple $U_i$-group scheme.
+We are going to apply Proposition \ref{SchemeY22} to each of the group schemes $\bG_i$ in order to state and prove Proposition \ref{SchemeY22_new} below.